 The Board has five regularly scheduled meetings each year to review significant developments affecting the Company and to act on matters requiring Board approval.
 The Board holds special meetings when action is required between regular meetings.
-The Board met six times during 2022.
-Eight members of the Board participated in 100%, and one member participated in 87.5%, of all regularly scheduled Board and applicable committee meetings held during the year.
+The Board met six times during 2023.
+All members of the Board participated in 100% of all scheduled Board and applicable committee meetings held during the year during the period in which he or she served on the Board or an applicable committee.

-It is the Company's policy that all members of the Board attend the annual meeting of its stockholders, except when illness or other personal matters prevent such attendance.
-All members of the Board attended the Company's 2022 Annual Meeting of Stockholders.
+It is the Company's policy that all members of the Board attend the annual meeting of stockholders, except when illness or other personal matters prevent such attendance.
+All members of the Board attended the Company's 2023 Annual Meeting of Stockholders, except Ms. McElligott, who was unable attend due to a travel conflict.